Year | 2020 |

 3D Stereo | Yes |

-Tags | architecture archivis interior-design realtime unreal-engine |
+Tags | QR code architecture archivis interior-design multi-user realtime unreal-engine |

-The Cozy Living Room project is our Unreal Engine 4 debut after successfully modifying the engine to run on our Linux cluster with the nDisplay module.
+The Cosy Living Room project is our Unreal Engine 4 debut after successfully modifying the engine to run on our Linux cluster with the nDisplay module.
 This project was initially built to test a Rhino → Unreal Engine pipeline, and since has become fully integrated into the Data Arena with our external peripheries and input devices.
 Up to 8 users can each have a motion-capture controlled cursor in the room and collaborate on new interior layouts by moving lighting and furniture.

 The Living Room model was originally sourced from CG Trader (since made unavailable) in the .3DM